intmus/inttheory/_09-non-chord-tones/b1-nonchordtonespt2.md

 #### Conclusions

-Like neighbor tones, a *neighbor group*, also known as a *double neighbor tone*, begins and ends on the *same* chord tone.
-Between those two instances of the chord tone are two embellishing tones--one a step above and the other a step below the stable tone being embellished.
+A *neighbor group* (NG), also known as a *double neighbor tone* (DNT), are a pair of NCTs that are approached by step, leap by 3rd in the opposite direction, and then resolve by step in the opposite direction to the original chord tone.
+More simply, NGs enclose a chord tone using both the upper and lower neighbor tones.
+Like neighbor tones, NGs begin and end on the *same* chord tone.
 Though individually we may consider each of the two embellishing tones to be incomplete neighbor tones, the two tones of the neighbor group balance each other and create a contiguous whole, with the overall stability of a complete neighbor.
 A neighbor group is typically unaccented and off-chord, although it could be both accented and on-chord.
 It may occur within a single chord or across two chords, and either the upper or lower neighbor can be chromatically altered to strengthen the resolution.

 ![][doubleNeighbor]